 Open from 1 August 2013 for UK applicants only.

-- The closing date for receipt of all completed ballot applications is 31 December 2013
+- The closing date for receipt of all completed ballot applications is 31 December 2013.
+This has now closed.

 - Successful applicants will be notified from February 2014 onwards